Solar Decathlon: History

 The inaugural Solar Decathlon was open to the public between September 19 and October 6, 2002.
 Fourteen teams from across the United States, including Puerto Rico, presented their projects on the National Mall in Washington, D.C.
 The University of Colorado was awarded first place.

 At the second Solar Decathlon, likewise held on the National Mall on October 6–16, 2005, 18 teams from the United States, Canada, and Spain participated; the University of Colorado successfully defended its championship.

 The third Solar Decathlon took place on the National Mall on October 12–20, 2007.
 Twenty teams from the United States, Canada, Spain, and Germany competed, and Technische Universität Darmstadt (Team Germany) was named the overall champion.

 The fourth Solar Decathlon was held on the National Mall on October 8–18, 2009, and included teams from the United States, Canada, Germany, and Spain; Team Germany was named the winner for a second time.

 The fifth Solar Decathlon took place between September 23 and October 2, 2011, with nineteen participating teams representing the United States, China, New Zealand, Belgium, and Canada.
 The event was held in Washington D.C.'s West Potomac Park, near the Potomac River, the Tidal Basin and the Franklin Delano Roosevelt Memorial, along a road between the Lincoln and Jefferson Memorials.
 The University of Maryland was the overall competition winner.

 The sixth Solar Decathlon took place on October 3–13, 2013, in Orange County Great Park in Irvine, California – it was the first Solar Decathlon to take place outside Washington D.C., and was won by Vienna University of Technology (Team Austria).

 The seventh Solar Decathlon was held October 8 – 18, 2015, also at the Orange County Great Park.
 Stevens Institute of Technology was the overall winner.
 This was their third Solar Decathlon competition.

 The eighth Solar Decathlon in the U.S. was held October 5–15, 2017, in Denver, Colorado, at the 61st & Peña Station on the University of Colorado A line commuter rail connecting Denver International Airport to downtown Union Station.
 Eleven teams competed to design, build, and operate the most cost-effective, energy-efficient, and attractive solar-powered house.
 The Swiss Team won the overall competition with their entry, NeighborHub.
 It was the first entry for this combined team of École Polytechnique Fédérale de Lausanne, School of Engineering and Architecture Fribourg, Geneva University of Art and Design, and the University of Fribourg.

+In March 2025, early in the 2nd Trump presidency, the DOE renamed the U.S. competition to BuildingsNEXT Student Design competition.